 Subscriber list size

-As we have seen, our contacts are our most precious asset.
-It represents our potential for sales and growth.
-It is the "ground" on which our company is built.
+As we have seen, your contacts are one of your most valuable assets.
+They represent your potential for sales and growth.
+They are the ground on which your company is built.

-We must therefore take the time to analyse the size and evolution of our lists.
-Once we know this data, we can compare it with the bounce rate and interpret what it means.
+You should therefore take time to analyse the size and evolution of your lists.
+Once you know this data, you can compare it with your performance metrics and interpret what it means.

 Growth rate of the subscriber list

-We will need a constant flow of subscribers to renew the subscribers we are losing, open up new business possibilities and expand our company.
-It is therefore important to find out the rate at which we are attracting subscribers.
+You will need a constant flow of subscribers to renew the subscribers you are losing, open up new business possibilities and expand your company.
+It is therefore important to find out the rate at which you are attracting subscribers.

 Rate of loss of subscribers

-The inverse metric to "Growth Rate".
-We will find out at what rate we are losing subscribers, either through bounces, unsubscribes or spam.
+The inverse metric to “Growth rate”.
+You can find out at what rate you are losing subscribers, either through bounces, failed messages, unsubscribes or spam.

-Check your Easymailing bounce and unsubscribes data and ask yourself: Are you losing more subscribers than you are gaining?
+Check your bounce or failed-message data and unsubscribes in Easymailing and ask yourself: are you losing more subscribers than you are gaining?

 Inactive subscribers